twisted-nematic57/AMSPlusPlus/clicker/README.txt

 The program works flawlessly on negative and complex numbers.
 It can operate on entire lists or matrices.
 It can also be automated, running many iterations internally.
+You can even chain BASIC commands.
 It has been tested on many hundreds of inputs, and produces expected results every single time.

 In summary, this program is one of the only and best dedicated recursive function executors for the TI-89 Titanium.
 It is a stair step towards putting